bring/developer-site/content/api/booking/customs.md

 weight: 10
 ---

-## New customs structure from march 2025
+## New customs structure from March 2025
 There's been a change in the way customs information must be reported.
 This format will be applicable for all customs declarations.
 Impacted services will be